 Baldwin was born in Wellesley Hills, Massachusetts, into an affluent and socially active New England family.
 His uncle William Henry served as director of the National Child Labor Committee, and his aunt Ruth Standish Bowles helped found the National Urban League.

-Baldwin became active in social work and reform movements early in his career
+Baldwin became active in social work, reform movements early in his career

 While at Harvard College, Baldwin volunteered as an instructor for adult education classes for low-income workers, thereby launching his social work.
 He then headed west to Missouri, accepting, on the advice of family friend Louis D. Brandeis, an offer from Washington University to teach sociology and to work at a settlement house in St. Louis.